Biomedical Sciences (Biochemistry) BSc

 Fees quoted are per annum and are subject to an annual increase.

-- GCE A-level ABB, with B in A-level Biology, Human Biology, Chemistry or Physics.
+- GCE A-level BBB, including B in Biology, Human Biology, Chemistry, Applied Science or Physics.

-- IBDP 33 points, including 6 in Higher Level Biology, Chemistry or Physics.
+- International Baccalaureate Diploma 30 points, including 5 in Higher Level Biology, Chemistry or Physics.

 English Language Requirements